 This article is part of an older video series, I recently upload a Unity prototype to help understanding how the OnTrigger system works, how to configure the objects from the scene and how the functions are called.
-Please check the other article to see the updated information and download the Unity Package.

-HERE CONTINUES THE OLD ARTICLE
+OLD ARTICLE BELOW

 In this article we are going to study how to use the OnTriggerEnter (Collider c) and OnTriggerExit (Collider c) methods to detect the player in a given region and apply actions when that happens.
 Specifically we are going to make the GameDevLab door open when the player is in front of it and close when it moves away.

 We are going to use the “OnTriggerEnter/Exit” station, which consists of a portal that leads to a small room that for now has nothing special.